 The beginning of racism?

 God did not want the unity in Babel because it was based upon unity in rebellion.
 He scattered them to avoid too much control on a few hands.
 It can even seem God created “racism” by scattering them into smaller groups which caused many to develop in isolated places and thus create their own social standards and rules.
 When they later reconnected the differences aroused insecurity and fear and resulted in racism.
+In a way, them developing in different isolated places helped them stay separated almost up until our own time and it still slows down attempts at worldly unity.

 If God did not interfere at Babel, the language would be universal, the culture might be the same and they would always marry within in a greater mixed pool and so the races would be very similar.